JasonBock/CslaGeneratorSerialization/docs/Overview.md

 That should do it to get your application to start using this custom serialization formatter.

+You can also support for types that the generator doesn't know how to serialize.
+There are examples on how to do this in the test projects - look for "Custom" tests for details.

 # Performance

 Performance results can be found [here](https://github.com/JasonBock/CslaGeneratorSerialization/blob/main/docs/Overview.md).